openhwgroup/cv32e40p/README.md

 ## About The Project

 This project presents an open-source design of a low-cost, modular BFloat16 (BF16) Floating Point Unit (FPU) micro-architecture.
 The design targets RISC-V based embedded cores and is integrated with the [CV32E40P](https://github.com/openhwgroup/cv32e40p/tree/master) core.
+The RTL for the FPU is present inside rtl/vendor/bf16_acc.

 The BF16 FPU includes custom instructions for the following operations:
 * **Add:** Perform a BF16 floating-point addition.